runyanjake/JScraper/README.md

 > python3.x, virtualenv (or venv though it won't be addressed)

 ##### Installation:
-1. Browser driver setup.
+1. Browser driver setup
 > Google's ChromeDriver or Mozilla's GeckoDriver for Firefox must be accessible by JScraper.
 Download them from `http://chromedriver.chromium.org` or `https://github.com/mozilla/geckodriver/releases`, respectively.
-The default path that is searched in is `./databases/jscraper.db`
+The default path that is searched in is `./databases/jscraper.db`<br>
-1. Virtual environment creation
+2. Virtual environment creation
-> `virtualenv -p python3 env` to create a virtual Python3 environment called "env"
+> `virtualenv -p python3 env` to create a virtual Python3 environment called "env"<br>
 > use `source evn/bin/activate' to enable the enviroment, and `source deactivate` or `deactivate` to leave the environment.
-A `(env)` addition to the prompt will tell you the enviroment is active.
+A `(env)` addition to the prompt will tell you the enviroment is active.<br>
-2. Python customization
+3. Python customization
 > JScrapers depend on a few python packages.
-Enable the enviroment and install them with the following commands:
+Enable the enviroment and install them with the following commands:<br>
-> `pip install matplotlib` - for plotting purposes
+> `pip install matplotlib` - for plotting purposes<br>
-> `pip install selenium` - backend for headless browsing
+> `pip install selenium` - backend for headless browsing<br>
-> some random other things like sqlite3 may need to be installed as well.
+> some random other things like sqlite3 may need to be installed as well.<br>
-3. File structure setup
+4. File structure setup
 > JScraper uses a sqlite3 database.
 You can create it anywhere, but it is recommended to create a folder called `databases`.
-You will specify a file with a `.db` postfix to be created in the folder when you instantiate a JScraper The default database path is `./databases/jscraper.db`.
+You will specify a file with a `.db` postfix to be created in the folder when you instantiate a JScraper The default database path is `./databases/jscraper.db`.<br>
 > JScraper dumps its output to a folder.
-Ensure that the `./output` folder exists so the JScraper can navigate the path.
+Ensure that the `./output` folder exists so the JScraper can navigate the path.<br>
-> The browser drivers (step 1) are best stored in a `./drivers` folder.
+> The browser drivers (step 1) are best stored in a `./drivers` folder.<br>

+##### Usage:
+1. JSON Format
+> The JSON is structured into a list of URL and XPATH pairs, organized by the ticker of the currency they represent.
+An example is provided in `directory.json`<br>
+2. JScraper Usage
+> JScrapers take a few optional arguments in their constructors:<br>
+> `dtbfile` - location of database file.
+Default is "./databases/jscraper.db".<br>
+> `logfile` - location of log file.
+Default is "log.txt". <br>
+> `browser_type` - there are a few browser types supported.
+Default is "firefox", catch-all option is "chrome".<br>
+> `browser_driverpath` - path to driver file.
+Default is "./browserdrivers/geckodriver".<br>
+> `browser_isheadless` - whether or not to run headless or with a window.
+Default is True.<br>